ssin610/Quinzical/README.md

 # Run the game (You can choose any method to excute)
-(Recommanded: 1) Open the terminal and type the following line:
+(1) Open the terminal in the SE206 Project folder and type the following line:
 			./run

 (2) Go into the Quinzical/ folder and then excute the run.sh
 	Please type ./run.sh in the terminal in Quinzical/

 # Important
-In your first play, the game will lag a little bit, due to setting resources and file readings.
+In your first play through, the game may lag a little due to setting resources and reading files.
-We Thank you for your paitient!
+We thank you for your patience!

 # File setup

-assignment-3-and-project-team-01/
+SE206 Project/

-	--- README.md 	(Instructions about the game, PLEASE READ IT !!!)
+	--- User Manual.pdf 	(Instructions about the game, PLEASE READ IT !!!)

+	--- README.md

-	--- run	(To excute the game, run this bash script)
+	--- run	(To start the app, run this bash script)

 	--- Quinzical/ (The main game source folder, PLEASE DO NOT DELETE ANY FILE IN HERE!!!)
-		----- backup/		(All question files as backup)
- 	   	----- bin/
- 	   	----- cat/ 		(Please Put all question txt files in this folder, following the same formate as the original files)
+ 	   	----- cat/ 		(Please put all question txt files in this folder, following the same format as the original files.
+Ensure there is an 'International' file)
  	   	----- src/		(All project code is in this folder)
- 	   	----- build.fxbuild
- 	   	----- run.sh 		(Run this script can excute the game)
+ 	   	----- run.sh 		(Run this script to execute the game)
+		----- aha.sh 		(Sound effect used in the game)
+		----- Quinzical.jar (Contains the app which gets executed by the script)
  	   	----- (All other files generated during the game are not recommanded to be modified)

-# Troubleshoot
+# Troubleshooting

 - Error Messeage: bash: ./run: Permission denied Please open the terminal and type: chmod +x run

-- If the game cannot start properly, please open the run.sh in Qunzical/ and do the following:
+- If the game cannot start properly, please open the run.sh in Quinzical/ and do the following:
 	Change the following line:
 		java --module-path /usr/share/java/lib --add-modules javafx.controls,javafx.media,javafx.base,javafx.fxml -jar Quinzical.jar
 	To